- Review and follow the Public Health’s instruction video on “How to wear a non-medical mask or face covering properly”.

 - Place the cloth mask directly into the washing machine or a bag that can be emptied into the washing machine.
 Throw out (if the bag is disposable) or wash (if the bag is washable) the bag after you have used it to store the used mask.

-- Launder with other items using a hot cycle, and then dry thoroughly.
+- mechanical laundering with other items using a hot cycle, and then thoroughly drying is considered appropriate.

 - Inspect the mask prior to reuse to ensure it has maintained its shape after washing and drying.